Purdue moves to No. 1 in AP Top 25, Alabama cracks top 5

 RISING AND FALLING

-No. 18 Mississippi had the biggest jump in the poll, moving up five spots after beating Minnesota.
+No. 17 Mississippi State had the biggest jump in the poll, moving up six spots after beating Minnesota.

 No. 19 Auburn had the biggest drop, losing eight spots following an 82-73 loss to Memphis.
 No. 20 Maryland dropped with consecutive losses to No. 22 Wisconsin and No. 6 Tennessee.

-Note: This story has been updated to correct Mississippi State’s name and ranking.